Women weren't able to serve in US combat roles until last year

 The candidates’ identities and training progress are confidential to protect their personal security and “career viability as future special operator,” Lt.
 Cmdr.
 Mark Walton, a spokesman for Naval Special Warfare Command, told CNN.

-Eight SEAL and seven SWCC classes -- all entirely male -- have graduated since March 2016, according to a Naval Special Warfare Center briefing
+Eight SEAL and seven SWCC classes – all entirely male – have graduated since March 2016, according to a Naval Special Warfare Center briefing last month for the Defense Advisory Committee on Women in the Services.

 The SWCC candidate will undergo months of Navy training and screening evaluations, Walton said.
 The SEAL hopeful will be evaluated for three weeks at a SEAL Officer Assessment and Selection process in California as a prerequisite to SEAL training before moving on to a SEAL Officer Selection Panel in September.